SFDO-Community-Sprints/npc-best-practices/docs/migration-guidance/Comprehensive Guide - Internal Stakeholders.md

 * Maintain uninterrupted access to donor data, giving history, and fundraising workflows

-* Understand what Agentforce Nonprofit offers that NPSP does not, and whether it solves real pain points
+* Understand what Nonprofit Cloud offers that NPSP does not, and whether it solves real pain points

 * Ensure campaigns, appeals, and acknowledgment processes continue without gaps